 My Hero

-Financial Controller.
-I did total financial planning for him (including medical coverage, critical illness, income protection, investment and retirement planning, estate planning, and will writing).
+I had the privilege of providing comprehensive financial planning for a Financial Controller—covering medical coverage, critical illness, income protection, investment and retirement planning, estate planning, and will writing.

 The Great Father